 How should Marines, Sailors, Airmen, and Soldiers decide which option to take?
-The Department of Defense (DoD) has a website that provides information and examples to help servicemembers.3 We have used a different approach that many have found useful in evaluating these retirement choices.4 Here, we update that work for those making the retirement choice in 2009.
+The Department of Defense (DoD) has a website that provides information and examples to help servicemembers.3 We have used a different approach that many have found useful in evaluating these retirement choices.4 Here, we update that work for those making the retirement choice in 2011.

-^{1.} Our work benefited from review by several CNA colleagues: Gerald Cox, Donald Cymrot, Michael Hansen, and Ann Parcell.
-Kathleen Utgoff (former Director of the Pension Benefit Guarantee Corporation), John Warner (Clemson University), Susan Woodward (former Chief Economist at the Security and Exchange Commission), Steve Cylke (Bureau of Naval Personnel), and Neil Singer (former Senior Defense Analyst at the Congressional Budget Office) provided critical insights.
+^{1.} Our work benefited from review by several CNA colleagues-Gerald Cox, Donald Cymrot, Michael Hansen, and Ann Parcell-and from critical insights provided by Kathleen Utgoff (former Director of the Pension Benefit Guarantee Corporation), John Warner (Clemson University), Susan Woodward (former Chief Economist at the Security and Exchange Commission), Steve Cylke (Bureau of Naval Personnel), and Neil Singer (former Senior Defense Analyst at the Congressional Budget Office).
 We thank them all for their help.